-- Academic Affairs Vice President: Anteater Mentorship program, Academic Senate, UTeach and Professor Luncheons
+- Academic Affairs Vice President: The Academic Affairs Vice President manages the Anteater Mentorship Program, Academic Senate, Visions Leadership, UTeach and Professor Luncheons.

-- Internal Vice President: Parking, Dining, & Housing.
-He also sits on many of the campus advisory boards such as the Student Center, ARC, Bren Events, USHIP, and Anteater Express.
+- Internal Vice President: The Internal Vice President works to bring sustainability and advocacy programs to the campus such as Anteaters in Action and the Food Security Initiative.
+Their duties also include sitting on several campus advisory boards such as the Student Center, ARC, Bren Events, USHIP, and Anteater Express.

 3. How do I become involved in ASUCI?

 ASUCI is filled with several positions and opportunities to get involved.
-Applications are available at the beginning of every quarter on the ASUCI website – www.asuci.uci.edu – and any student is welcome to stop by the ASUCI Offices for more information and talk directly with any of your executive officers.
+Applications are available at the beginning of every quarter or on a rolling basis throughout the year on the ASUCI website – www.asuci.uci.edu – and any student is welcome to stop by the ASUCI Offices for more information and talk directly with any of your executive officers.

 4. What services does ASUCI provide?

-5. Who is allowed to attend ASUCI hosted events?
+5. Who is allowed to attend events hosted by ASUCI ?

 6. Does ASUCI offer courses and how do I enroll in them?